confluentinc/event-streaming-patterns/docs/event-source/event-source-connector.md

 ## Considerations
 * End-to-end data delivery guarantees (e.g., at-least-once or exactly-once delivery; cf. "Guaranteed Delivery") depend primarily on three factors: (1) the capabilities of the event source, such as a relational or NoSQL database; (2) the capabilities of the destination event streaming platform, such as Apache Kafka; and (3) the capabilities of the event source connector.
 * Existing Kafka Connectors: there are many such event source connectors readily available for Apache Kafka, e.g. connectors for relational databases or object storage systems like AWS S3.
 See the [Confluent Hub](https://www.confluent.io/hub/) for available connectors.
-* Security policies as well as regulatory compliance may require appropriate settings for encrypted communication, authentication and authorization, etc. between event source, event source connector, and the destination event streaming platform.
+* Security policies as well as regulatory compliance may require appropriate settings for encrypted communication, authentication, and authorization, etc. between Event Source, Event Source Connector, and the destination Event Streaming Platform.

 ## References
 * This pattern is derived from [Channel Adapter](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ChannelAdapter.html) in Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf